savonet/book/language.md

 ```

 This is a function which takes no argument and returns a float (remember that a
-function can take an arbitrary number of arguments, which includes zero).
+function can take an arbitrary number of arguments, which includes zero arguments).
 It is
 very close to a float excepting that each time it is called the returned value
 can change: we now have the possibility of having something like a float which
 varies over time.
 We like to call such a function a _float getter_, since it can